Killing of Manuel Ellis: Charges

 On May 27, 2021, the Washington State Attorney General's Office, using evidence from its own investigation and the State Patrol investigation, charged officers Christopher Burbank and Matthew Collins with second-degree murder, and charged officer Timothy Rankine with first-degree manslaughter.
 Burbank and Collins's charge pertains to whether they caused Ellis's death while committing assault or unlawful imprisonment; Rankine's charge pertains to whether he recklessly caused Ellis's death.
 This was the first instance of the Washington Attorney General's Office charging police officers in regard to illegal use of deadly force.
 The three officers were taken into custody that day.
 The officers continued to receive salary in spite of the charges.

 The next day, the trio left jail after making bail at $100,000 each.
 A Tacoma construction company owner said he posted the officers' bail, despite not knowing the officers; he expressed a belief that the officers "were doing their job" and would be acquitted in the trial.

+Criminal trial

+The trial of the three officers began in September 2023 and concluded in December.
+During closing arguments, lawyers representing Burbank created controversy by claiming that Ellis "created his own death" through excessive drug use.

+On December 21, 2023, a jury found Burbank, Collins, and Rankine not guilty on all charges.

+Civil cases

+In 2023, Pierce County settled a federal wrongful-death suit by Ellis's family for $4 million.
+In July 2025, the City of Tacoma settled a similar suit for $6 million.

+Resignation

+In the wake of the acquittal, all three of the officers agreed to resign "in good standing" from the Tacoma Police Department in exchange for a payment of $500,000 each.
+This was in addition to a roughly equal sum they had received during their period of suspension from the force.